 In an effort to better focus the material, make the best use of lab resources, and reduce book costs to students; a series of textbooks and laboratory manuals have been developed at MVCC for use in our Electrical Engineering Technology and related courses.
 These replace the formerly used materials which, in some cases, were over $200 each, in paperback.
 A description of the collection can be found here.
 The materials listed below are available to anyone, free of cost.
 The following titles are copyright by the author, Professor Jim Fiore, and use a Creative Commons license.
 The author thanks the MVCC community for their support of these projects.
-PDF is the ".pdf" portable document format version, ODT is the ".odt" open document text format which is editable by Open Office and other word/document processors, and PRINT links to Amazon for a printed copy at a very modest price.
+PDF is the ".pdf" portable document format version, ODT is the ".odt" open document text format which is editable by Open Office and other word/document processors, HTML is an online version (thanks to LibreTexts), and PRINT links to Amazon for a printed copy at a very modest price.
 For e-book and other formats, consider using Calibre for conversions (see software links under OER From Other Sources below for descriptions, or just go here: Open Office Calibre).

 The works below are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 If you are enrolled in one of my courses, please see my home page for links to course pages which cover topic and lab schedules, assessment standards, homework assignments, problem sets, lecture notes, links to free supplement texts by other authors and the like.
 If you have difficulty accessing the files below, try using my main mirror site or my other mirror site.
 Links to course-specific OER (including software) created elsewhere can be found at the bottom of this page.

-Semiconductor Devices: Theory & Application: PDF ODT PRINT
+Semiconductor Devices: Theory & Application: PDF ODT HTML PRINT

-Operational Amplifiers & Linear Integrated Circuits/3E: PDF ODT PRINT
+Operational Amplifiers & Linear Integrated Circuits/3E: PDF ODT HTML PRINT

-Embedded Controllers using C and Arduino/2E: PDF ODT PRINT
+Embedded Controllers Using C and Arduino/2E: PDF ODT HTML PRINT

 Manual for DC Electrical Circuit Analysis: PDF ODT

-Laboratory Manual for AC Electrical Circuit Analysis: PDF ODT PRINT
+Laboratory Manual for AC Electrical Circuit Analysis: PDF ODT HTML PRINT